 Restaurants

 Barbecue is still the thing in Lockhart.
 Kreuz Market is arguably the godfather of the city’s barbecue scene.
 Established 1901 as a market and a smoked meats shop, it has weathered decades and still slings the ‘cue.
-Today, it's a market only by name, though you can order online and have it shipped nationwide.
+Today, it's a market only by name, though you can order online and have it shipped nationwide or dine in at the cafeteria-style restaurant to try their famous meats.
 Smitty’s Market is housed in the original Kreuz Market building and the owners are related.
 Smitty’s has an immense smoking room with a seasoned oak fire always ablaze.
 Get some prime rib, brisket, smoked turkey breast, and jalapeno sausage while you’re on site and then pick up some meats to go for continuing the party at home.
 Probably the most famous from a name recognition standpoint is Black’s Barbecue.
-They’ve been featured in all the publications and on every TV show that claim to know the best BBQ.
+They’ve been featured in all the publications and on every TV show that claims to know the best BBQ.
 Their beef ribs are Flinstone-style and it pays to get there early enough to get your choice of meats.

 For non-barbecue seekers, Loop & Lil’s Pizza serves up hand-tossed pizzas with creative ingredients, salads, beer, ciders and wine.
-It’s warm and inviting and their pizza of the week is cleverly named and often topical, like the Ruth Bader Ginsburg-er.
-They also do take-home pizza kits for homestyle cheffery.
+It’s warm and inviting and their pizza of the week is cleverly named and often topical, like the Roast Likely to Succeed topped with roast beef, horseradish mayo, cheddar, dill and brown sugar caramelized onions.
 American fare (sandwiches, fried chicken) and fabulous desserts are on the menu at Market Street Cafe.
-Stop in for an easy lunch or sweep the pastry case to satisfy your sweet tooth.
-Fresh seafood, aged steaks and a lovely wine list can be found at the Lockhart Bistro.
-Decidedly upscale, especially compared to it's neighboring barbecue mess halls, they have a great little patio off the Lockhart square for al fresco dining or drinking.
-The Eldorado is a breakfast and brunch café in the beautifully revived historic 1898 Brock Building.
-Opt for a decadent breakfast sandwich like the country ham and whipped mustard butter tartine, then finish it off with a slice of spiced peach coffee cake.
+Homestyle Mexican cooking with a local and cozy feel can be found at the family-owned and operated La Cantera.
+This restaurant is inspired by Doña Mari, who started selling homemade tortillas from home in Lockhart nearly a decade ago, and strives to maintain the same standard of fresh home cooking.
+The Eldorado is a café that serves a to-die-for Sunday brunch in the beautifully revived historic 1898 Brock Building.
+Opt for a decadent breakfast sandwich like the Brock steak with smoked ribeye, a fried egg and chimichurri sauce, then finish it off with one of their seasonal pastries.
 Downstairs, edgy bar and restaurant Little Trouble serves up American-style cuisine.
 Little Trouble is a one-of-a-kind experience and an ideal joint to buy rounds with friends or meet new people.
 Start with an order of Pan de Campo, a staple flatbread that's made-to-order, served with camp butter and brought to the table in individual cast iron skillets.

 Bars & Beverages